Formula D: Scoring and judging

 Competition – The top 32 qualifying drivers are paired up in an elimination bracket pairing the highest scoring drivers against the lowest scoring drivers.
 The biggest difference from qualifying is that now drivers face off head to head on the track in a tandem battle.
 The two cars run together side by side, each driver trying to show greater skill than the other.
 The highest qualifying driver leads on the first run, then on the second run the lower qualifying driver leads.
 Drivers are judged on the same basic criteria as qualifying but an emphasis is put on the interaction between the two drivers competing head to head.
 The lead driver will set the pace and driving line often trying to produce a gap between themselves and the following driver.
 The following driver will try to stay on top of the lead driver as close as possible without making contact with their vehicle.
 The goal is to mimic or "shadow" the lead drivers run while staying on their door throughout the run.
 It is possible for either driver to win either run.
 Often one driver will have a points advantage going into the second run.
 Driver mistakes (ex.
 2 wheels off course, spinning out, avoidable contact, etc.) can also cause them to be given an automatic zero.
 The three-judge panel then will look at both runs and determine one of three outcomes; Driver 1 advances, Driver 2 advances, or if a winner can not be determined a "One More Time" will be called.
 In the event of a "One More Time" the drivers will then complete a new pair of runs.
 The drivers will face off again until a winner can be determined.
 The winner advance to the next bracket.

 Competition Time Out – Drivers have a one-time option to utilize a "Competition Time Out" in order to attempt to fix their vehicle.
 In the event that a driver or car can not come to the start line in time for their tandem run the other driver will be allowed to run a solo lap to advance.

 Overtaking – Follow cars are permitted to overtake or pass in certain instances. passes may only happen at inside clips, and can only be done so if the lead car is off line enough to allow the follow car to pass between them and the clip.
 If a successful pass is made the lead car run is deemed a zero.

 The current judges are Robbie Nishida (2023–), Brian Eggert (2012–), Chris Uhl (2020–).
 Kevin Wells is the Competition Director for the series.

+2026 Format Restructure

+Following a democratic majority vote during driver summits, the PRO Championship officially eliminated the head-to-head tandem Seeding Bracket format ahead of the 2026 season, returning to the classic individual Two-Run Qualifying layout to determine the final Top 32 bracket placement.
+Conversely, the developmental PROSPEC Championship voted to retain the tandem seeding system to prioritize maximizing competitive track and tandem seat time for its drivers.